ptwu/outbreak/INSTALL.md

 - `make buildall` builds everything in the app for production, including the webapp

 - `make play` starts the game from terminal mode.

+- `make test` evaluates the test cases in src/test.ml.